home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
 2. If you have more than one Plugwise Smile, select the gateway that is experiencing issues.
-3. Select the gateway device, this should be called `Adam` or contain `Smile` in its name.
+3. Select the gateway device, this should be called 'Adam' or contain 'Smile' in its name.
-4. On the integration entry, look for the `Reboot` button to press in the **Configuration** section.
+4. On the integration entry, look for the 'Reboot' button to press in the **Configuration** section.

 ## Known limitations